 The video in each category with the most likes in each category will win a prize pack including The Japan Foundation merchandise, Japanese tea, Japanese Sweets, and a $100 voucher for Kinokuniya, and more!

 A number of stand-out entries will be chosen by The Japan Foundation, Sydney staff.
 Staff Pick award recipients will receive a prize pack including Japan Foundation merchandise, Japanese tea, Japanese Sweets, a $100 voucher for Kinokuniya, and more!

 Distinguished entries may also be offered the opportunity to come to Sydney for their performance to be professionally filmed and uploaded to The Japan Foundation, Sydney website and social media channels.

+Please note prize packages are for illustration purposes only and subject to change.
 Other prizes may be added at The Japan Foundation Sydney’s discretion.

 [Important: Read thoroughly before considering your entry]

 Length of Entries